 - children for whom special problems or a difficult home situation require customization.

 For more information, see the page about emergency care.

-Opening times schools
+Changing teaching times for schools

 Rules if children have (cold) complaints